AliceCengal/doreguide-scala2/README.md

 in `AppService` and provided through the `XXXInjection` mixins, allows various components of the app to communicate with minimal coupling.

-These custom contructs will hopefully result in a more responsive and sophisticated applications that are still easy to develop.
+These custom contructs will hopefully result in a more responsive and sophisticated application that is still easy to develop.

 Build
 -----